BND Hamburger Icon

 Getting a bank loan for your small business can be challenging.
 Though the number of approvals has been increasing in recent years, new companies are often not considered due to their lack of financial history.
 Even if you meet rigorous credit and cash flow standards and revenue minimums, the whole loan process still requires time and energy.

-To avoid the hassle of securing conventional financing, businesses often turn to alternative lenders – non-institutional companies that provide smaller, faster loans to business owners.
+To avoid the hassle of securing conventional financing, businesses often turn to alternative lenders — noninstitutional companies that provide smaller, faster loans to business owners.
 If you’re considering going the alternative lending route, it’s essential to understand some of these lending sources’ downsides and red flags.

-With a better chance of getting a loan and fast funding, alternative lending can seem too good to be true – and it could very well be if you don’t choose your lender carefully.
+The term “alternative lending” refers to a broad range of loan options outside conventional bank loans.
+Alternative lenders also have the advantage of funding in days rather than weeks or months.
+With a better chance of getting a loan and fast funding, alternative lending can seem too good to be true — and it could very well be if you don’t choose your lender carefully.

 Key TakeawayKey takeaway